Company Logo - Home Link

 What is the Smithsonian Institution?

-In the 1960s there was a move to modernize and popularize the museums, redesigning exhibits, expanding its reach, and leading the way to become must-see destinations for visitors from throughout the nation and around the world.
+In the 1960s, there was a move to modernize and popularize museums, redesigning exhibits, expanding their reach, and leading the way to becoming must-see destinations for visitors nationwide and worldwide.

-There are now more than 19 museums in the Washington D.C. area, plus the National Zoo under the umbrella of the Smithsonian Institution.
+There are more than 19 museums in the Washington, D.C. area, plus the National Zoo, which is part of the Smithsonian Institution.

 Two more museums are planned for the near future - the National Museum of the American Lation and the Smithsonian American Women's History Museum (National Museum of Women's History)